weezwo/pixel-click/README.md

 ## License

-ChoreCorps is released under the MIT license.
+PixelClick is released under the MIT license.